Ransomware attacks are on the rise. Prevention alone isn’t the answer — your plan must quickly detect, contain and recover.

-Employee awareness of the growing threat of ransomware is the first line of defence.
-This awareness should not be taken for granted.
+Educating employees on the growing threat of ransomware and the organization’s security protocols is the first line of defense.
 A global 2020 survey by Proofpoint found less than one-third of working adults could explain the term “ransomware.”
+1

-Employees should be given guidance on how to detect suspicious emails and what to do when they encounter them.
-Education should also explain how ransomware can be spread through infected websites and other vectors.
-Particular attention should be paid to remote workers who need to understand that lack of precaution can enable attackers to use tools like Remote Desktop Protocol to penetrate an organization’s network and perpetrate a ransomware attack.
+Employees should be given guidance on how to detect suspicious emails and promptly bring them to the organization’s attention.
+Education should also cover a broad range of scenarios for how ransomware can be spread.
+It’s important that remote workers understand that lack of precaution can enable attackers to use tools like remote desktop protocol to penetrate an organization’s network, and perpetrate a ransomware attack.
+A user can unknowingly visit an infected website where malware is downloaded or fall prey to a malware disguised as legitimate software.

-Legal advice should be sought the moment an attack is discovered.
-Lawyers can advise on conducting the investigation in a manner that will stand up to scrutiny in the organization’s operating jurisdiction(s) and staying compliant with the relevant notification requirements of data protection and privacy regulations.
+Legal counsel should be engaged the moment an attack is discovered.
+Counsel can advise on conducting the investigation in a manner that will stand up to scrutiny in the organization’s operating jurisdiction(s) and staying compliant with the relevant notification requirements of data protection and privacy regulations.
+Retaining outside counsel allows an organization to maintain privilege if the breach leads to litigation.

 Responding to a cyber breach usually includes four parallel activities: investigation, containment, eradication and recovery.
 These activities are generally the same regardless of the type of attack.
 However, there are unique considerations when dealing with ransomware.

-Evidence collection for the investigation needs to focus on how the attackers entered the environment, how malware was utilised, the potential path the attackers used and what data was taken or encrypted, if any.
-Attention should also be paid to systems which appear not to have been affected.
-Frequently, other malware or dormant ransomware is found hidden in those systems.
+Evidence collection for investigation needs to focus on how the attackers entered the environment, how malware was utilized, the potential path the attackers traveled and what data was taken or encrypted, if any.
+Bitcoin wallets provided in the ransom note and communications with the attackers need to be carefully documented as they are important for containment, eradication and recovery stages.

 Regulatory notification expectations

-Organizations also need to understand if personally identifiable information has been affected.
-In the event of a potential breach, it’s critical to consult with legal advisers on whether it should be considered loss of data and subject to notification requirements the EU’s General Data Protection Regulation or equivalent regulations in other jurisdictions.
+Organizations also need to understand if personally identifiable information is affected and, if so, how it is affected.
+In the event of a potential breach, it’s critical to consult with legal counsel on whether it should be considered loss of data and subject to notification requirements by relevant data protection and privacy regulations or laws (e.g., the EU’s General Data Protection Regulation).

-Law enforcement agencies throughout the world also advise against paying ransom.
-The No More Ransom website, which is supported by European police agencies, shares decryption keys and offers ways to report attacks to law enforcement agencies around the world.
+Throughout the world, law enforcement advises against paying ransom.
+The US Federal Bureau of Investigation shares decryption keys for some types of common malware.
+The No More Ransom website, which is supported by European police agencies, also shares decryption keys and offers ways to report attacks to law enforcement agencies around the world.
+A 2020 Proofpoint survey found that 29% of organizations never gained access to their data after paying ransom.1

 Legal and compliance professionals can aid their organizations by understanding the potential regulatory and legal issues resulting from a ransomware attack.
 IT professionals aren’t the only ones who need to develop an effective response strategy for these often-crippling attacks — every stakeholder with a role to play in mitigating risk should do the same.